 As a guest at Magnolia on the Ashley, a plantation near Charles Town, Leornian finds himself at the center of intrigue among interests seeking to rob the lytfolc colony of its trade secrets, implicate Leornian, and steal the colony's market share of lucrative trafficking in plant material and related products on the high seas.
 Leornian also pursues the innovative idea of establishing Tradewind Gardens and finds evidence that his ideas for developing the concept may have been stolen during his voyage from Charles Town to the Caribbean.
 He meets Wattau Van Rabat, of Amsterdam, well known on the Tradewinds, and accepts a commission to deliver a letter to one of Van Rabat's colleagues on Barbados.

-contents Lytfolc Cartography and a Map of Stowage Aboard The Reliant The Shadow of Scandal Taking Leave of Magnolia Aboard The Reliant New Friends and Broad Horizons A Web of Connections Candles and Torchlight in the Keep Read more ...
+contents Lytfolc Cartography and a Map of Stowage Aboard The Reliant The Shadow of Scandal Taking Leave of Magnolia Aboard The Reliant New Friends and Broad Horizons A Web of Connections Candles and Torchlight in the Keep Peek inside the novella ...

 Leornian Feldham Volume 3